dbaontap/EMd360/README.txt

 EMd360 is a "free to use" tool to perform an in-depth investigation of an Oracle Enterprise Manager environment.
 It collects detailed information around the Oracle Management Server (OMS) and Oracle Management Repository (OMR).
 It also helps to document any findings.
-EMd360 installs nothing and is completely SQL based against the OMS.
+EMd360 installs nothing and is based completely on SQL against the OMS.
 Expectation is that EMd360 should be executed as SYS on the OMR.
-It takes a few minutes to execute.
-Output ZIP file can be large (several MBs), so you may want to execute EMd360 from a system directory with at least 1 GB of free space.
+It takes a few minutes to execute, and ZIP file output can be large (several MBs).
+As a result, you may want to execute EMd360 from a system directory with at least 1 GB of free space.

 Steps